-- f) An academic review of all students will be undertaken at the end of each study period.
-Students identified as being at risk of not meeting the minimum achievement, will be involved in an intervention process. - g) When a student is identified at risk of not meeting course progress requirements, one or more of the following intervention strategies will be activated depending on the year level and support needs of the student:
+- 1. Course Progress - a) The school will monitor, record and assess the course progress of each student for the course in which the student is currently enrolled. - b) The course progress of all students will be assessed at the end of each study period (semester) of enrolment. - a) Students who have begun part way through a semester will be assessed after one full study period. - b) To demonstrate satisfactory course progress, students will need to attain as a minimum a grade of C in at least (5) subjects per semester with such a grade to be determined by the school through its usual practices and procedures for the grading of students. - c) An academic review of all students will be undertaken at the end of each study period.
+Students identified as being at risk of not meeting the minimum achievement, will be involved in an intervention process. - d) When a student is identified at risk of not meeting course progress requirements, one or more of the following intervention strategies will be activated depending on the year level and support needs of the student:

-Strategy Contact for Year 7-9 Stds Contact for Year 10-12 Stds Mentoring Pastoral Leader Pastoral Leader Additional ESL support ESL Teacher ESL teacher Change of subjects, or load - without affect course length Assistant Principal - Curriculum Assistant Principal - Curriculum Counselling - academic skills Assistant Principal - Curriculum Assistant Principal - Curriculum Counselling - time management School Counsellor School Counsellor Counselling - personal School Counsellor School Counsellor Issuing of academic review International Student International Student documents to parents/student Coordinator Coordinator Meet with students to advise of Assistant Principal - Curriculum Assistant Principal - Curriculum need to improve results in next study period
+Strategy Contact for Year 7-9 Stds Contact for Year 10-12 Stds Mentoring Pastoral Leader Pastoral Leader Additional ESL support ESL Teacher ESL teacher Change of subjects, or load - Assistant Principal - Curriculum Assistant Principal - Curriculum without affect course length Counselling - academic skills Assistant Principal - Curriculum Assistant Principal - Curriculum Counselling - time management School Counsellor School Counsellor Counselling - personal School Counsellor School Counsellor Issuing of academic review International Student International Student documents to parents/student Coordinator Coordinator Meet with students to advise of Assistant Principal - Curriculum Assistant Principal - Curriculum need to improve results in next study period